QAInsights/.new-shortcuts-domain-list/README.md

 # .new-shortcuts-domain-list
-This is the curated collec- [.new-shortcuts-domain-list](#new-shortcuts-domain-list)tion of .new shortcut domains.
+This is the curated collection of .new shortcut domains.
 Feel free to add valid links.

 * [https://whats.new/](https://whats.new/) - Google's .new registry info
 * [https://playlist.new/](https://playlist.new/) [https://podcast.new/](https://podcast.new/) - To create a new playlist and podcast respectively on Spotify